Compare travel insurance for the Balearic Islands

 Here are some of the things that you’ll probably be unable to claim for under your travel insurance policy:

-- Travel to places that the Foreign and Commonwealth Office (FCO) has advised British tourists to avoid.
+Travel to places that the Foreign, Commonwealth & Development Office (FCDO) has advised British tourists to avoid.

 Don’t forget to check the excess on your travel insurance policy, too.
 This is the amount you would need to stump up in the event you had to make an insurance claim.